Inclusive Europe: Build Bonds not Walls

 Funded by: AMIF Duration: 01/10/2020 – 30/09/2022

-The high migratory pressure and the rise of identity politics that the European Union has had to face in recent times, have made the inclusion of newly arrived migrants in their host societies more and more challenging.
-The two dominant models of integration in Europe, multiculturalism and assimilationism, have partially failed the objective of achieving a real integration of third country nationals.
+The high migratory pressure and the rise of identity politics that the European Union has had to face in recent times have made the inclusion of newly arrived migrants in their host societies increasingly challenging.
+The two dominant models of integration in Europe, multiculturalism and assimilationism, have partially failed to achieve the real integration of third country nationals.

-On the one hand, multiculturalism has contributed to creating ghettos, while on the other hand, the assimilation model has forced the migrants to abandon their previous identity.
+On the one hand, multiculturalism has contributed to the formation of ghettos, while on the other hand, the assimilation model has forced the migrants to abandon their previous identity.

-In this regard, host communities should better meet and understand new migrants and their needs. Α real and successful integration of migrants in the host societies requires direct interaction between people of different communities, as well as intercultural and interreligious dialogue.
-Also, this interaction can eradicate issues such as xenophobia, radicalization and racism and improve the socio-economic condition of migrants
+In this regard, host communities should better meet and understand new migrants and their needs.
+Real and successful integration of migrants in host societies requires direct interaction between people of different communities, as well as intercultural and interreligious dialogue.
+This interaction may also eradicate issues such as xenophobia, radicalisation and racism and improve the socio-economic condition of migrants.

 European Commission’s support for the production of this content does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.